huynhloc04/Grape_DeepStream/README.md

 ### **Input**

-In this project, we use camera stereo IMX219-83 to get images as inputs.
+In this project, we use camera stereo IMX219-83 to get input images.

 ![github image](images/IMX219-83.jpg)